 A debt consolidation loan is a personal loan offered by banks and financial institutions.
 It allows the borrower to move several loans from different lenders into one installment loan at a single financial institution.
 Installment loans have fixed payback periods and fixed payment amounts.
 Interest accrues at a fixed annual percentage rate (APR).
 Once the debt consolidation loan is active, the original debts are paid in full and the new installment loan takes their place.

-Advantages to debt consolidation loans
+Why people consider debt consolidation loans

 - Lower fixed annual percentage rate (APR)